-I have a great passion for helping people feel good in their bodies and minds.
+I have a passion for helping people feel good in their bodies and minds.
 As a yoga teacher, my aim is to make this ancient discipline pleasurable and accessible to people people of all ages, shapes and sizes, and at all stages of their yoga journeys.
 So if you're a beginner, consider yourself unfit or are getting back into exercise after a period of inactivity, you're most welcome to join an Updog Yoga class (Wednesday morning classes are perfect for newbies).

 In my classes, safety always comes first.
 And I'm a stickler for correct alignment.
 That's why I describe every pose and transition with clear, precise instructions.
 So what does an Updog Yoga class look like?
-Typically, I guide students into strong, often challenging poses (asanas) that are sometimes held and deepened, and sometimes linked to form fluid, rhythmic sequences (that’s the Vinyasa part).
+Typically, I guide students into strong, often challenging poses (asanas) that are sometimes held and deepened, and sometimes linked to form fluid, rhythmic sequences (that’s the Vinyasa or flow part).
 All movement is accompanied by the steady, controlled flow of breath (pranayama).
 And music.
 Because I love it.

 My intention is for every class to be pleasurable, meaningful and unique, which is possible only through careful planning.
 That, for me, is one of the funnest parts of being a teacher.
 Making things has always given me a buzz, and over the years I've found a litany of outlets for my creativity, from twisting wire into earrings and moulding soggy newspaper into theatre props to decorating cakes and stringing words into short stories.
-Yoga is my most rewarding creative outlet by far (followed closely by writing, which I also do for a living).
+Yoga is my most rewarding creative outlet by far (well—that and writing, which I also do for a living).
 I love designing sequences and tailoring them to the needs and abilities of the groups I lead.
 I believe that by pouring special attention into every class, I'm giving my students the best opportunity to deepen their experience of yoga and to expand their awareness of their bodies' potential.

 My greatest wish is for everyone to leave an Updog Yoga class feeling great.
 As a purely physical discipline, yoga is amazing—it eases pain and makes you stronger, bendier and more toned.
 But it's not just the body that stands to benefit from a regular practice.
 Stick at it long enough and you'll be touched at a deeper, more vital level.